SHARE

 As an intern, you will be asked to do many tasks that teach you project management skills and introduce you to specific aspects of the industry.
 You may be asked to work as part of a specialized team such as a scrum team or PMO.

 You will learn about an industry, product, or service and how to manage related projects.
-Most importantly, you will develop relevant skills and make valuable connections as you begin to network your way into a career path.
+Most importantly, you will develop relevant skills and make valuable connections as you begin to network your way into a project manager career path.

 How Long Does an Internship Last?

 An internship can last from a few weeks to a year.
 This depends on your grade in school, whether it is a paid job training program with the opportunity to hire, an unpaid internship, or a part-time position.
 Some internships last a school semester, which is typically 10 to 12 weeks long.
+Some internships may lead to an official project management job position offered at the end.

 Read more: How Much Do Project Managers Make?